Not Covered

 Your chances depend on why the drug was denied:

 • If the drug is excluded from Part D by law, an appeal cannot override the statutory exclusion.
+However, if the drug is Wegovy or Zepbound for weight loss, the Medicare GLP-1 Bridge program covers it through December 31, 2027 — this operates outside Part D through a separate CMS program.

 What To Do Next

-1. Check if your drug has new cost protections.
+1. Check if your drug has cost protections.
 Before filing an exception, make sure you aren’t being incorrectly charged:

 3. Ask your doctor about a formulary exception.
 If the drug isn’t on the formulary, your doctor can submit an exception request with a statement explaining why the covered alternatives aren’t appropriate for you.